cetingokhan/airflow/providers/informatica/docs/index.rst

 Apache Airflow Informatica Provider
 ===================================

-**Note:** This provider is not officially maintained or endorsed by Informatica.
-It is a community-developed integration for Apache Airflow.

 The Informatica provider integrates Apache Airflow with Informatica Enterprise Data Catalog (EDC) for advanced data lineage tracking and asset discovery.